 - Transfer from external bank account

-How do I cash in a Huntington CD?
+How to cash out a Huntington CD

 Once your CD reaches maturity, there’s a 10-day grace period where you’ll have the option to withdraw funds, transfer to another account or renew your CD.
 If your money is untouched at the end of the grace period, your CD will automatically renew for the same term length at the current interest rate.